 Revenues and Unappropriated Amounts.
-For each Fiscal Year, a statutorily defined amount of unrestricted General Fund year-end balances is required to be retained as a reserve, which Unappropriated Reserve may be used for possible deficiencies in revenues.
+For each Fiscal Year, a statutorily defined amount of unrestricted General Fund year-end balances is required to be retained as a reserve (the "Unappropriated Reserve"), which Unappropriated Reserve may be used for possible deficiencies in the General Fund revenues.
 Unrestricted General Fund revenues that exceed the required Unappropriated Reserve, based upon revenue estimates, are then available for appropriation.
-In response to economic conditions and their effect on estimated General Fund revenues, the General Assembly periodically modifies the required amount of the Unappropriated Reserve.
-Per SB 09-219 and SB 09-277, the Unappropriated Reserve for Fiscal Years 2008-09 and 2009-10 was reduced from previously designated 4% to 2% of the amount appropriated for expenditure from the General Fund in each such Fiscal Year.
+In response to economic conditions and their effect on estimated General Fund revenues, General Assembly periodically modifies the required amount of the Unappropriated Reserve.
+Per SB 09-277, the Unappropriated Reserve for Fiscal Year 2009-10 was reduced from previously designated 4% to 2% of the amount appropriated for expenditure from the General Fund in such Fiscal Year.
+See "Revenue Estimation - Revenue Shortfalls" in Appendix C hereto.